 Wharehoka Wano explains the meaning of Tātai Aho Rau.

-Rau—meaning a leaf and many/multitudes.
-Taking the harakeke, rau are the leaves within the harakeke bush.
-Harakeke characteristically grows in family groups of 5 leaves, the rito (child) in the centre, mātua (parents) on the outer, and finally the kaumātua (grandparents) on the very outer.
+Rau—means a leaf and many/multitudes.
+Rau are the leaves within the harakeke bush.
+Harakeke characteristically grows in family groups of 5, the rito (child) in the centre, mātua (parents) on the outer, and finally the kaumātua (grandparents) on the very outer.
 A well established harakeke bush is made up of a number of these family groups.
-When applying this notion to the makeup of CORE Education, we are naturally drawn to the many groupings within CORE, mainly based on projects that we currently hold.
-However there are other groupings that have developed from a specific need, for example, CORE Events, CORE Research and CORE Enable, Empower and Transform.
+When applying this notion to the makeup of CORE Education, we are naturally drawn to the many groupings within CORE and the connections each group has with others.
+We understand that a single harakeke plant can stand alone but needs the support of the wider pā harakeke to thrive.